SmartterHealth/icd2-bot/README.md

 * Ensure the current user has execute permissions to the SEARCH_CODES stored procedure.
 * Ensure that the ICD10Codes table has a FULL TEXT INDEX on all columns.

+Information on the objects in the ICD2DB database can be found [here](DATABASE.md).

 ## Install the ICD2 Bot